PrefectHQ/prefect/docs/tutorial/flows.md

     get_repo_info(repo_name="PrefectHQ/marvin")
 ```

-We can call our flow with varying values for the `repo_name` parameter (including "bad" values):
+You can call this flow with varying values for the `repo_name` parameter (including "bad" values):

 <div class="terminal">